-The following is a brief description of the Department of Human Development and Family Studies' faculty members and their research interests.
+The following is a brief description of the Department of Human Development and Family Sciences' faculty members and their research interests.
 More in-depth information regarding faculty can be found in at the HDFS website.
-See http://familystudies.uconn.edu/faculty/
+See https://hdfs.uconn.edu/faculty/